Playing

 Queerin, Night Elf Druid

 Realistically, my time play has been limited to shorter games, games that I can pick up and put down and pick up again, which usually means single player RPGs and indie games.
 If I am lucky, I get to teach a class that allows me to schedule gaming time.
-Recent titles include The Legend of Zelda: Breath of the Wild and the sequel Tears of the Kingdom.
-I just wrote a short piece about monsters in TotK for Gamers with Glasses: “Monsters Are Imperfect Mirrors.”
+Recent titles include Animal Crossing: New Horizons, The Legend of Zelda: Breath of the Wild, and the sequel Tears of the Kingdom.
+In fact, I have written a couple of short pieces on ACNH for Gamers with Glasses–“Cruising Animal Crossing” and “Spoopy Monsters, Animal Crossing, and Fear Itself“–as well one on Tears of the Kingdom: “Monsters Are Imperfect Mirrors.”

 2 comments to “Playing”